tlake/robo-rally-variants/moba-rally/rules.md

 ## Setup
+**Note: This game variant requires components from two sets of the game, and is built upon the 2005 Avalon Hill release.**

-The game board is composed of two identical boards ("Vault"), mirrored.
+The game board is composed of two identical boards ("Vault"), mirrored such that the small two-square blue conveyor belts on each board are facing into the other board.

+Each team has a spawning zone behind their base, snugged up such that the spawn zones are only one square removed from the board.

 Add a second copy of the _High-Power Laser_ and _Double-Barreled Laser_ option cards to the option card deck.

-Each team has a spawning zone behind their base, snugged up such that the spawn zones are only one square removed from the board.
-There are four towers, situated at the corners of the walls surrounding each base.
+Mark four towers for each base (a base made up of the four wrench-and-hammer tiles in the center of each board), using flags or ten-sided dice.
+These towers are situated outside of the cornered walls surrounding each base: for each corner of each board, count three spaces diagonally inwards and place a tower at the fourth space.

 ## Game Features